Is LinkedIn a bit of a mystery to you?

 LinkedIn is a place for professional networking and job searching.

-To me it seems like everyone is on LinkedIn, but only a handful are truly active there.
+To me it seems like everyone is on LinkedIn, but only a handful or people are very active there.
 Is it worth your time and effort to build a LinkedIn presence?
 Well, it’s easier than you think, and it can be a powerful tool for building your personal brand.
 So why not?

 Creating Your Profile